eda3/edv/docs-en/04_testing/05_testing_tools_and_automation.md

 ### Performance Testing Tools

-For performance testing, the edv project uses specialized benchmarking and profiling tools:
+For performance testing, the edv project plans to use specialized benchmarking and profiling tools:

 - **Benchmarking**:
   - Use `criterion` for reliable, statistical benchmarking